Sir Thomas Lea, 1st Baronet: Politics

 Lea was chosen as the Liberal candidate for Kidderminster in 1868, only 27 years old, and won by a large margin.
-He held the seat until 1874, and later represented County Donegal from 1880 to 1885 and County Londonderry South from 1886 to 1900.
+He held the seat until 1874, and later represented Donegal from 1880 to 1885, and South Londonderry as a Liberal Unionist from 1886 to 1900.
 While in Ireland, Lea expressed hostility to the Irish language; he proposed an amendment to the draft of the second Home Rule Bill that would have prevented the passing of laws which would increase Irish language use in state schools, legal courts and other public spheres.
 He was a Justice of the Peace.
 In 1892, he was created a baronet, of The Larches in Kidderminster in the County of Worcester and of Sea Grove in Dawlish in the County of Devon.

 Family

 Lea married, in 1864, Louisa Birch, daughter of William Birch, of Barton-under-Needwood, Staffordshire.
 They had two sons and a daughter.
-The eldest son, Sir Thomas Sydney Lea (1867-1946) succeeded as baronet, and was a barrister.
+The eldest son, Sir Thomas Sydney Lea (1867–1946) succeeded as baronet, and was a barrister.
 The younger son, Rev. Percy Lea, was a priest.

 Lea died at Kidderminster on 9 January 1902, aged 60.